Language Therapy

 What conditions could benefit from this treatment?

-• Developmental Language Disorder (DLD) Children have difficulty with language skills not explained by hearing loss, autism, or cognitive delay.
+Children who have difficulties with language skills (expressive language and receptive language) sometimes correlated with developmental delays, but is not explained by hearing loss, autism, or cognitive delay.

 • Autism Spectrum Disorder (ASD)